 - ISA Certified Climber Specialist

 - ISA Board Certified Master Arborist

-For example the certified arborist exam might include topics such as tree biology, urban forestry, pruning, diagnosis and soil management.
-Exam content for the utility specialist exam may include topics such as include electric utility pruning, storm response, electrical knowledge, customer relations and integrated vegetation management.
+For example, the certified arborist exam might include topics such as tree biology, urban forestry, pruning, diagnosis and soil management.
+Exam content for the utility specialist exam may include topics such as electric utility pruning, storm response, electrical knowledge, customer relations and integrated vegetation management.

-ISA-certified professionals are required to maintain their certification, either through earning continuing education units and paying a recertification fee within the 3-year certification period or by retaking and successfully passing the certification exam.
+ISA-certified professionals are required to maintain their certification, either by earning continuing education units and paying a recertification fee within the 3-year certification period or by retaking and successfully passing the certification exam.

 Tree Care Industry Association Certifications

-They must also pass the Safety Fundamental examination and attend a mandatory workshop that covers topics such as safety management and lets students engage in group exercises, role playing and skills demonstrations.
+Candidates must also pass the Safety Fundamentals examination and attend a mandatory workshop that covers topics such as safety management and lets students engage in group exercises, role playing and skills demonstrations.
 CTSP professionals are expected to maintain their certification, which can be achieved by accumulating 30 continuing education units every three years.